 Oh.
 Oh.
 Back up.
 You’ll love this.
 When I was in high school, I was kicked out of Honors English because I couldn’t keep up!
 No, I never did go back to gloat.
 The truth is that though I came from a family of lawyers and never dreamed of publishing books, I did learn the basics of writing in high school, and, yeah, that skill has come in handy, too.

 Following graduate school, I worked as a researcher with the Massachusetts Society for the Prevention of Cruelty to Children, and as a photographer and reporter for the Belmont Herald.
 I did the newspaper work after my first son was born.
 Since I was heavily into taking pictures of him, I worked for the paper to support that habit.
 Initially, I wrote only in a secondary capacity, to provide copy for the pictures I took.
 In time, I realized that I was better at writing than photography.
-I used both skills doing volunteer work for hospital groups, and have served on the Board of Directors of the Friends of the Massachusetts General Hospital Cancer Center and on the MGH’s Women’s Cancer Advisory Board.
+I used both skills doing volunteer work for hospital groups, and have served on the Board of Directors of the Friends of the Massachusetts General Hospital Cancer Center, on the MGH’s Women’s Cancer Advisory Board, and the Board of Advisors at Newton-Wellesley Hospital.

 I became an actual writer by fluke.
 My twins were four when, by chance, I happened on a newspaper article profiling three female writers.
 Intrigued, I spent three months researching, plotting, and writing my own book – and it sold.